cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment3/Homework3.md

 sh make.sh
 ```

-Once it is finished astral is installed and there should be a file called ```astral.5.7.7.jar``` which is the installed java program.
+Once it is finished installing astral, there should be a file called ```astral.5.7.7.jar``` which is the installed java program.

 Now we can run astral to make a MSC tree.

-go back to the folder containing your output files from iqtree.
+Go back to the folder containing your output files from iqtree.

 To run Astral you must run this command using the Mammal gene trees as input and outputting ad species tree.

 ```
-java -jar ~/Apps/ASTRAL/astral.5.7.7.jar -i Mammal_loci.treefile -o Astral_mammal.tre
+java -jar ~/apps/ASTRAL/astral.5.7.7.jar -i Mammal_loci.treefile -o Astral_mammal.tre
 ```

+This command calls java to look for astral in ```~/apps/ASTRAL/astral.5.7.7.jar``` then uses ```Mammal_loci.treefile``` as input and outputs a species tree file as ```Astral_mammal.tree```.
+This tree has support values which are not bootstrap values but local posterior probabilities.

 ## 4. Gene and Site Concordance Factors